 The City has consolidated all of its utility operations under a single Assistant City Manager for Utilities Services.
-The Utility Services area consists of the Electric Utility, Underground Utility (formerly Water and Sewer Utility, Gas Utility and Stormwater Utility), Solid Waste Utility, and two support departments - Utility Business and Customer Services, and the Energy Services Department.
+The Utility Services area consists of the Electric Utility, Underground Utility (formerly Water and Sewer Utility, Gas Utility and Stormwater Utility), Solid Waste Utility, and one support department - Utility Services.
 Each of the utility departments is responsible for operational aspects associated with its respective service areas.
-Utility Business and Customer Services and Energy Services provide support across the three utilities.
-Utility Business and Customer Services provides centralized support to all three operating utilities for services such as: billing, customer service, connect/disconnect, meter reading, marketing, and retail rate design.
-Energy Services provides administration of the City's Energy Risk Management Program, including: consolidated fuel management and acquisition services for the electric and gas utilities, fuel management and associated transportation services to other utilities, and the management of offsystem purchases and sales of electric energy and capacity.
-Energy Services also provides residential and commercial Demand-Side Management programs, energy audits and services, and account support and retail contracting functions.
+Utility Services provide support across the three utilities.
+Utility Services provides centralized support to all three operating utilities for services such as: billing, customer service, connect/disconnect, meter reading, marketing, and retail rate design.

+In 2014, the City's Energy Services Department's (ESD) was reorganized to improve demand side (conservation) and supply side (power production) planning and customer care.
+Functional activities of the Energy Services Department were consolidated into the Electric Utility and Utility Services departments.
+Five positions tasked with demand side and alternative energy responsibilities were transferred to Electric's System Planning Division, and newly organized as a Strategic Integrated Planning Division.
+Twenty five positions tasked with retail energy and wholesale energy were consolidated with utility customer services and wholesale services.
+The reorganization is addressed in detail in each respective narrative that follows.
 Other City departments provide other support activities such as: accounting, payroll, human resources, and fleet management.
 The cost of these services is allocated to the utility operating departments.